koliqi/imx23-olinuxino/README.md

 1.)
 Building a kernel 3.x for the OLinuXino from sources
 ===

-Change into directory kernel and download kernel sources:
+Switch into directory kernel and download kernel sources:
 ```
 $: cd imx23-olinuxino/kernel
 $: git clone -b patches-3.6-rc1 git://github.com/Freescale/linux-mainline.git
 ```
-Inside new created directory linux-mainline are files representing patches-3.6-rc1 branch.
+Inside the new created directory linux-mainline, there are files representing patches-3.6-rc1 branch.
-Change into directory linux-mainline to apply patch.
+Switch into directory linux-mainline to apply patch.
 ```
 $: cd linux-mainline
 $: patch -p1 < ../usb.patch